Hidden Churches of Warwickshire

 St. James, Old Milverton

-St. James Church is the result of a rebuilding in 1880, using the foundations of an earlier church.
-Finance for the work was provided by Lady Charles Bertie Percy of Guy's Cliffe.
-A footpath from the church leads to a footbridge across the river, and gives good views of the Guys Cliffe House.
+St. James Church results from a rebuilding in 1880, financed by Lady Charles Bertie Percy of Guy's Cliffe.
+A footpath from the church leads to a footbridge across the river, and gives good views of Guys Cliffe House.
 The church contains a stained glass window in memory of Dr. Henry Jephson, the renowned Leamington physician, who lies buried in the churchyard.
 Half the ashes of Vera Brittain, the author and mother of Shirley Williams, are here in the grave of her husband Sir George Catlin.

 St. Mary, Astley